 • Commissioned USS Gualala (AOG-28), 25 August 1944, LT.
 Gerald T. Allworth, USCG, in command.

-• During World War II Gualala was assigned to the Asiatic-Pacific Fleet and participated in the following campaign:
+• During World War II USS Gualala was assigned to the Asiatic-Pacific Fleet and participated in the following campaign:

 • Decommissioned, 29 March 1946, at Kaiser Shipyard No. 2, Richmond, CA.